DataStax-Academy/kubecon2020/README.md

 helm install traefik traefik/traefik --create-namespace -f traefik.values.yaml
 ```

+Finally the step we have been waiting for lets install our Cassandra by running a helm install of K8ssandra.
 ### ✅  Helm 3 Install
 ```
 helm install k8ssandra-tools k8ssandra/k8ssandra
 helm install k8ssandra-cluster-a k8ssandra/k8ssandra-cluster --set ingress.traefik.enabled=true --set ingress.traefik.repair.host=repair.127.0.0.1.xip.io
 ```

-### ✅  Monitor things as they come up
-TODO
-Navigate to <YOURADDRESS>:9090 to start seeing metrics

-once everything is up run
+Verify everything is up running we
 ```
 kubectl get pods
 ```
 TODO add correct output.

+### ✅  Monitor your system
+It is a requirement of modern applications and systems that you can monitor them.
+K8ssandra is no different and to that end provides us with build in Grafana and Prometheus.

+Navigate to <YOURADDRESS>:TODO for Grafana
+Navigate to <YOURADDRESS>:TODO For Prometheus

 # 2. Working with data

 ### ✅  Deploy Pet Clinic App

-Pet Clinic app Github is [here](https://github.com/spring-petclinic/spring-petclinic-reactive) but we have forked our own version for today.

 Install the Nginx Ingress controller
 ```